bitfireAT/webdav-push/webdav-push-draft.md

 Server and that handles everything regarding Push.
 The application server just needs to send all update notifications to the Push Director, which forwards the notifications to the Clients.

+Capitalized words like Application Server, Client etc. have a special meaning in the context of this document.

 ## Use cases